-Working with mid-size companies, we often hear the terms Sales and Marketing used together.
+Sales and Marketing: two terms we often hear together when working with mid-size companies.
 In some ways, this is logical because the two need to work together.
-But in fact, they are two very different functions and require very different skills.
+But in fact, Sales and Marketing are two very different functions and require very different skills.

-The job of Sales is to “sell what’s in stock”.
-The company has specific products or services and the job of Sales is to sell those things.
+Sales is the team whose job it is to “sell what’s in stock”.
+The company has specific products or services and—and it's up to Sales to sell those things.
 Sales develops relationships with customers and/or channel partners.
 They knock down the doors, overcome objections, negotiate prices and terms and often work internally to be sure their customer’s orders are filled.

 Marketing also needs to convert the market understanding into tools and tactics to attract the market, build (often digital) relationships, and develop leads.
-They may also direct Sales as to where they should be hunting and what ammo to use.
+Without Sales, Marketing efforts run short.
+Marketing directs Sales as to where they should be hunting and what ammo to use.
 Note, however, that if Marketing becomes a sales support function focused only on the now, the future can become lost.

 Not even the best hunter can bring home dinner if they are shooting blanks at decoys.
 Markets are constantly changing.
 The job of marketing is to stay ahead of the changes, and help the hunters see where they should be hunting and provide them with the right ammunition.
 If Marketing is only focused on delivering the ammunition for today, nobody will see where the industry is moving or where the company needs to hunt next.
-This limits growth.
+This limits growth not only for Sales and Marketing, but also for your entire organization.

 In all my years, working for companies that ranged from Fortune 100 to mid-size companies I have never met anyone who was really good at both sales and marketing.
 I have held the title of VP of Sales and Marketing, managing a 500 person sales and merchandising force.
 I was really a marketing person with sales authority.
 The skills required to focus on the now and the push of sales are different.
 In many ways, they are contrary to the skills of looking to the future and the customer perspective of marketing.